UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn-houserules.md

 #### Animate Dead

-Animate a number of undead equal to spell level (have d6 **HP** each).
+Animate a number of undead equal to **fatigue** taken (have d6 **HP** each).
 Roll d6 when spell ends: (1-3) undead become hostile, (4-5) undead collapse into dust, (6) undead serve the caster permanently.

 #### Augury

 Perform a divination to determine whether a given course of action will result in "weal" or "woe".
 The caster may ask one question per level.
 DM rolls a d6 secretly: on a 4+, the answer is truthful.
-Sacrifice 1d6 **HP** in blood to guarantee a truthful answer.
+Sacrifice 1d6 **STR** in blood to guarantee a truthful answer.

 #### Bless

-Affected creatures gain +1 to attack rolls, saving throws, and morale checks.
-This can affect 1 target per spell level.
+Affected creatures gain +1 to damage rolls, saving throws, and morale checks.
+This can affect 1 target per **fatigue** taken.

 #### Charm

 Hostile creatures become neutral, neutral become friendly, and friendly creatures become infatuated.
-Affects a number of creatures equal to spell level.
+Affects a number of creatures equal to **fatigue** taken.

 #### Circle of Protection

 Draw a circle on the ground with chalk, salt, or blood.
 Undead, fey, demons, or other unnatural creatures cannot cross the boundary.
-Protects one (1) creature per spell level.
+Protects one (1) creature per **fatigue** taken.

 #### Control Weather

 Control the weather, causing clear skies, storms, winds, etc as desired.
-Effects last for 1 day per spell level.
+Effects last for 1 day per **fatigue** taken.

 #### Dominate